vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-05-properties.md

 }
 ```

-With properties you can change the internal working of classes without
+With properties, you can change the internal working of classes without
 changing the public API.
 For example:

 ```vala